simplicitesoftware/documentation/docs/make/settings/system-parameters.md

 ### Environment variables overrides

-As of version 6.2 it is possible to use environment variables to override the value of a given system parameter using the corresponding environment variable named `SIMPLICITE_<system parameter name>`.
+As of version 6.2 it is possible to use environment variables to override the value of a given system parameter using the corresponding environment variable named `SIMPLICITE_SYSPARAM_<system parameter name>`.
 This is a **forced** and **global** override of the system parameter value which can't be updated at runtime (at UI level the form is also set read-only).

 > **Attention**: if you read the **raw** value from the database using `Grant.getSystemParam("<system parameter name>")` the returned value